Cellulose nanocrystal zero-valent iron nanocomposites for groundwater remediation

-Zero-valent iron nanoparticles (nano-ZVI) have been widely studied for in-situ remediation of groundwater and other environmental matrices.
-Nano-ZVI particle mobility and reactivity are still the main impediments in achieving an efficient in-situ groundwater remediation.
-Compared to nano-ZVI “coating” strategy, the nano-ZVI stabilization on supporting material allows a direct contact with the contaminant, reduces the electron path from nano-ZVI to the target contaminant and increases nano-ZVI reactivity.
-Herein, we report the synthesis of nano-ZVI stabilize by cellulose nanocrystals (CNC) rigid nanomaterials (CNC-nano-ZVI; Fe/CNC = 1 w/w) with two different CNC functional surfaces (–OH and –COOH) using a classic sodium borohydride synthesis pathway.
-The final nanocomposites were thoroughly characterized and the reactivity of CNC-nano-ZVI was assessed by their methyl orange (MO) dye degradation potential.
-Mobility of nanocomposites was detrmined in (sand/glassbead) porous media by utilizing a series of flowthrough transport column experiments.
-The synthesized CNC-nano-ZVI provided a stable colloidal suspension and demonstated high mobility in porous media with an attachment efficiency (α) value of less than 0.23.
+Zero-valent iron nanoparticles (nano-ZVIs) have been widely studied for in situ remediation of groundwater and other environmental matrices.
+Nano-ZVI particle mobility and reactivity are still the main impediments in achieving efficient in situ groundwater remediation.
+Compared to the nano-ZVI “coating” strategy, nano-ZVI stabilization on supporting material allows direct contact with the contaminant, reduces the electron path from the nano-ZVI to the target contaminant and increases nano-ZVI reactivity.
+Herein, we report the synthesis of nano-ZVI stabilized by cellulose nanocrystal (CNC) rigid nanomaterials (CNC-nano-ZVI; Fe/CNC = 1 w/w) with two different CNC functional surfaces (–OH and –COOH) using a classic sodium borohydride synthesis pathway.
+The final nanocomposites were thoroughly characterized and the reactivity of CNC-nano-ZVIs was assessed by their methyl orange (MO) dye degradation potential.
+The mobility of nanocomposites was determined in (sand/glass bead) porous media by utilizing a series of flowthrough transport column experiments.
+The synthesized CNC-nano-ZVI provided a stable colloidal suspension and demonstrated high mobility in porous media with an attachment efficiency (α) value of less than 0.23.
 In addition, reactivity toward MO increased up to 25% compared to bare ZVI.
-The use of CNC as a delivery vehicle show promising potential to further improve the capabilities and applicabilities of nano-ZVI for in-situ groundwater remediation and can spur advancements in CNC-based nanocomposites for their application in environmental remediation.
+The use of CNC as a delivery vehicle shows promising potential to further improve the capability and applicability of nano-ZVI for in situ groundwater remediation and can spur advancements in CNC-based nanocomposites for their application in environmental remediation.